googleapis/release-please/docs/customizing.md

 | `${version}` | The version of the component being released |
 | `${branch?}` | The target branch of the pull request.
 If you have multiple release branches, this helps identify which release branch we are working on |

+### Pull Request Header

+If you would like to customize the pull request header, you can use the `--pull-request-header` CLI option or the `pull-request-header` option in the manifest configuration.

+By default, the pull request header is:
+`:robot: I have created a release *beep* *boop*`.

 ## Release Lifecycle Labels

 By default, we open release pull requests with the `autorelease: pending`